 13. Exhorder – Slaughter In The Vatican LP 1990 Roadracer RO 9363-1

-This absolutely brutal thrash metal album came out a bit late in 1990 but still holds up to this day.
-After taking 30 years off, Exhorder returned in 2019 and still tours to this day.
+This absolutely brutal thrash metal album came out late in 1990 but still holds up to this day.
+After taking 30 years off, Exhorder returned in 2019 and is still touring.

 14. Death – Scream Bloody Gore LP 1987 Under One Flag – FLAG 12